MatsLS/DALESsubroutines/README.md

 /
 ```

 The provided subroutine 'modnudge.f90' gives the nudging subroutine for general use.
-In 'modnudge_large.f90', the input file 'nudge.inp.iexpnr' became to large and was hardcoded to use two input files.
+In 'modnudge_large.f90', the input file 'nudge.inp.iexpnr' became too large and was hardcoded to use a smaller input file.
 This could be improved upon for later versions.

 ## Persistence or advection only method
 *Adapted subroutines: 'modstartup.f90', 'modglobal.f90', 'tstep.f90'*